 In keeping with a liberal arts philosophy, Princeton students are expected to be fully engaged members of an intellectual community, immersing themselves in the simultaneous study of a variety of disciplines before concentrating in one academic department.
-A Princeton undergraduate degree is grounded in a common experience of full-time residential study.
+A Princeton undergraduate degree is grounded in a common experience of full-time, residential, in-person study normally completed over the course of four years and eight consecutive academic terms.
 The curriculum is designed in such a way that all students carry a similar course load and make adequate progress toward the degree (as described herein).
 The first two years of study prepare students for the required independent work in the department of concentration, which is the hallmark of a Princeton education.
-Undergraduates pursuing an A.B. degree must complete all required junior independent work and a minimum of 24 courses before beginning senior year and embarking on the senior thesis; all B.S.E. students must complete a minimum of 26 courses, to include any independent work, before beginning senior year.

-The Faculty Committee on Examinations and Standing administers these academic regulations on behalf of the faculty.
-Requests made under the following provisions, as well as petitions for exceptions to them, should first be discussed with a student’s residential college dean or director of studies.
-The final request or petition should be delivered in writing to Dean Claire Fowler, secretary to the Faculty Committee on Examinations and Standing, 406 West College, for presentation to the committee.
+The Faculty Committee on Examinations and Standing administers academic regulations on behalf of the faculty.
+Requests made under the following provisions, as well as petitions for exceptions to them, should first be discussed with a student’s residential college dean or assistant dean.
+The final request or petition should be sent to the secretary to the Faculty Committee on Examinations and Standing for presentation to the committee.
 Students do not appear in person before the committee.

-Princeton University is committed to ensuring equal access to its educational programs for students with disabilities.
+The University is committed to providing students with disabilities equal access to the educational opportunities and programs available at Princeton.
+Princeton’s Policy on Disability and Accessibility is implemented in the context of the Americans with Disabilities Act (ADA) of 1990 as amended, Section 504 of the Rehabilitation Act of 1973 (Section 504), and the New Jersey Law Against Discrimination, which prohibit discrimination on the basis of disability.
 The term "disability" may include learning, physical, sensory, psychological, medical, and certain temporary disabilities.
-The Americans with Disabilities Act (ADA) of 1990 as amended, Section 504 of the Rehabilitation Act of 1973 (504), and the New Jersey Law Against Discrimination (NJLAD) prohibit discrimination against individuals with disabilities and entitle individuals with disabilities to reasonable accommodations.
+The University provides students with reasonable accommodations in accordance with the ADA/Section 504 and applicable state law.
 Students with disabilities may request academic accommodations; housing and dining accommodations; modifications to University policies, rules, and regulations; environmental adjustments such as the removal of architectural, communication, or transportation barriers; and auxiliary aids and services.
 Additional policies and procedures regarding accommodations can be found on the Inclusive Princeton and Office of Disability Services (ODS) websites.
 ODS utilizes an interactive process including an intake interview to understand a student's disability and explore reasonable accommodations.
 Students with disabilities may, with the support of ODS, petition the Committee on Examinations and Standing for a modification of academic regulations.